 This page describes Responsive Design Mode as it appears in Firefox 52 and above.
 To see what it's like in earlier versions of Firefox, see Responsive Design Mode (before Firefox 52).
+This version of Responsive Design Mode also requires multi-process support (e10s) to be enabled in Firefox.
+If multi-process support is disabled, you'll see the old Responsive Design Mode instead.

 Responsive design is the practice of designing a website so it looks and works properly on a range of different devices: in particular, mobile phones and tablets as well as desktops and laptops.